 All Facilities (Near-Term and Long-Term).
 Project operations that would generate noise include maintenance vehicle trips and the operation of certain mechanical equipment such as stationary pumps, wells, and generators.
 Pump stations and groundwater wells would include hydraulic pumps that would have the potential to produce increased ambient noise levels in the vicinity; however, they would be housed within structural buildings to minimize operational noise increases.
 Once constructed, the headquarters facility expansion would produce minimal noise associated with normal operation of a business.
 All near-term and long-term facilities would be designed in accordance with noise ordinances of the City or County, whichever the facility site is located within, to ensure that noise thresholds at the property boundary do not exceed day and nighttime limitations for neighboring land uses.
 Implementation of Mitigation Measure NOISE-4 would ensure that operations of new facilities are in compliance with local noise ordinances.
-As a result, the facilities would be less than significant.
+As a result, the facilities would not generate permanent increase ambient noise levels in the project vicinity, and impacts would be less than significant.